Betty (slave): Early life

-Life at the Custis plantation
+Life at White House Plantation

-By the time she was a pre-adolescent, around 11-14 years old, Betty trained to be a seamstress, a skilled occupation that gave her a higher status among the enslaved workforce at the White House.
+By the time she was a pre-adolescent, around 11-14 years old, Betty trained to be a seamstress, a skilled occupation that gave her a higher status among the enslaved workforce at White House Plantation.
 Betty started work before sunrise and ended work after the sun went down.
 Slaves working in the domestic sphere, like seamstresses, were often biracial.

 As a seamstress, Betty was not only tasked with making clothes for her master and his family, but also for other enslaved people on the plantation.
-The master and his families' clothes would have been made with materials like silk, cotton, or anything that the master could afford, while slaves' clothes tended to be made from linen or wool, which were much cheaper materials.
+The master's and his family's clothes would have been made with materials like silk, cotton, or anything that the master could afford, while slaves' clothes tended to be made from linen or wool, which were much cheaper materials.
 Betty would also have been tasked with repairing clothes of both the enslaved people and her master and his family.

-As an enslaved domestic worker, Betty worked closely with Martha Custis (Washington) both at the White House plantation and at Mount Vernon.
-Betty was one of Martha's favorite slaves and while working at the White House, "Betty watched...
-[Martha Washington] survive the sudden loss of her first husband" and two of her four children.
+As an enslaved domestic worker, Betty worked closely with Martha Custis (Washington) both at White House Plantation and at Mount Vernon.
+Betty was one of Martha's favorite slaves and while working at White House Plantation, "Betty watched...
+[Martha Washington] survive the sudden loss of her first husband" and the deaths of two of her four children.
 She also saw her meet and marry George Washington.

-While working at the Custis plantation, Betty gave birth to her first child, Austin, at the age of nineteen in 1757.
-Austin's father is unknown, but it is likely that his father was white as Austin was reported to have lighter skin.
+While working at White House Plantation, Betty gave birth to her first child, Austin, at the age of nineteen in 1757.
+Austin's father is unknown, but it is likely that his father was white, as Austin was reported to have lighter skin.
 Since lighter skin was favored for domestic occupations, Austin worked as a waiter for the Washingtons.